-The Company's focus is to service the facilities, equipment and computer systems ("CSV") validation market within the global life sciences industry.
-Kneat initially targeted large tier 1 companies in the life sciences industry primarily in the United States and Europe and is now also targeting smaller companies in the life sciences industry.
+The Company's focus is to service the facilities, equipment and computer systems ("CSV") validation market initially within the global life sciences industry.
+Kneat initially targeted large tier 1 companies in the life sciences industry primarily in the United States and Europe and is now also targeting medium and smaller sized companies in the life sciences industry.
 The Company believes this market has significant potential for a digital solution due to a number of factors, including increased compliance standards required by regulators globally; and a push by manufacturers to reduce costs and increase control while maintaining data integrity to a high standard.
-Using Kneat's current customer penetration rates, the estimated number of manufacturing sites globally, current list prices and other assumptions, Kneat estimates that the potential market size for Kneat Gx within the life science industry may be in excess of \$600 million USD annual recurring revenues.
+Using Kneat's current customer penetration rates, the estimated number of manufacturing sites globally, current list prices and other assumptions, Kneat estimates that the potential market size for Kneat Gx within the life science industry may be in excess of US\$600 million annual recurring revenues.
 As the Company continues to enhance the Kneat Gx platform through added functionality, management expects the potential market for the platform to increase significantly.

-kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS") or legacy on-premise upfront plus maintenance fees and professional service fees.
+kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS")) or legacy on-premise upfront plus maintenance fees and professional service fees.
 Kneat.com only sells SaaS licenses to new customers but it still retains a few legacy on-premise customers.
-It expects these remaining on-premise customers to switch to SaaS in the coming 12 months.
-Once a new contract is signed, the deployment phase commences and typically takes four to six months for the new customer to go-live on the platform.
+It expects these remaining on-premise customers to switch to SaaS in the coming 12 months, Once a new contract is signed, the deployment phase commences and typically takes four to six months for the new customer to go-live on the platform.
 However, the length of the deployment project will be specific to each customer's requirements.
 Some fees related to deployment and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase when the licenses are available for use by the customer.
 This results in a typical time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition.
 Kneat.com provides professional services to assist customers with the deployment of Kneat Gx, scaling the system to new processes and locations, and training users.
-The Company also has a strategy to work with partner companies with a view to enabling those partners to provide these professional services to Kneat customers.
-Currently, Kneat has relationships with close to 50 partner companies
+The Company also has a strategy to work with partner companies, through the Kneat Partner Program with a view to enabling those partners to provide these professional services to Kneat customers.
+The Kneat Partner Program is a network of professional service providers, consultants, agencies, associations, companies, and technology firms that provide their clients with additional value by leveraging Kneat Gx.
+The program creates mutually beneficial partnerships that increase the availability and quality of Kneat related services and products.
+Currently, Kneat has relationships with over 60 partners and service providers.